yavordobrev24/Furniture-Haven/README.md

    cd furniture-heaven
    ```

-3. Install the required dependencies:
+3. Install the necessary dependencies:

    ```bash
    cd client
    npm install
    ```

-4. Start the application and the server (should be in two separate terminals):
+4. Initiate the application and the server (use two separate terminals):

    ```bash
    cd client